 It’s recommended to do exercises to help strengthen your core and back muscles to help alleviate and reduce your chance of these conditions.
 Such exercises will help relieve your spine from all the pressure and weight being placed on it.
 You can also wear a posture brace to help lift and train your shoulder muscles to stand up straight in the correct posture.

 What Are Symptoms of Lumbar Spinal Stenosis?

-All of this can result in a number of symptoms affecting not only the low back, but also the lower half of the body.
+All of this can result in a number of symptoms affecting not only the lower back but also the lower half of the body.
 Lumbar spinal stenosis pain may or may not be a symptom of this condition.
-If pressure is placed on the sciatic nerve, you might also experience an aching or burning lumbar stenosis pain in the buttocks and down the leg, also known as sciatica.
-Numbness or tingling of your legs and buttocks are other lumbar stenosis symptoms that often coincide with the burning pain of sciatica.
+If a pressure is placed on the sciatic nerve, you might also experience an aching or burning lumbar stenosis pain in the buttocks and down the leg, also known as sciatica.
+Numbness or tingling in your legs and buttocks are other lumbar stenosis symptoms that often coincide with the burning pain of sciatica.

 Other symptoms may include:

 - Cramping in your calves or thighs when you’re walking

 - Pain that subsides when you lay or sit down